imperfectproduce/FsToolkit/README.md

 # FsToolkit
 FSharp Toolkit - helpful packages for everyday F# programming

-Requires VS 2015 with Paket extension installed (for package restore on build).
+Requires VS 2015 with Paket (for package restore on build) and NUnit 3 Test Adapter (for running tests) extensions installed.

 All packages target `net452`.
 There is one `.nuspec` file per project in the solution (each project is a package).